 Behavior NOT Included in a Healthy Relationship

-Magi then moved us on to evaluating what behaviors do NOT belong in a healthy relationship and we brainstormed an entirely different list:
+Magi then moved us toward evaluating what behaviors do NOT belong in a healthy relationship and we brainstormed an entirely different list:

 Controlling all -Money

-Again I encourage you to create your own list, this one is not at all comprehensive.
 These behaviors come from a faulty belief system.
 Behavior changes when beliefs change.
-One is not entitled to behave like the above list when they want to, feel like it, are angry, hurt, etc. The underlying belief for behaving this way in relationships is a belief that ‘I’ am “Central, Superior, and Deserving”*.
-The key to change is addressing this core belief.
+We are not entitled to behave like the above list when they want to, feel like it, are angry, hurt, etc. The underlying belief for behaving this way in relationships is a belief that ‘I’ am “Central, Superior, and Deserving”*.
+The key to change is addressing the core belief system.

-All teams must practice to become good then to excel in their area of play or work.
+All teams must practice in order to become good, then to excel in their area of sport or work.
 The same is true of the relationship team WE.
 How often do we actually purposely practice the ingredients of healthy relationships?